-If you’re building a budget PC and you need an affordable case to put it inside, in this guide, we’ve rated and reviewed seven of the best budget PC cases under $50 to help you find the right case for your build.
+If you’re building a budget PC and you need an affordable case to put it inside, in this guide, we’ve rated and reviewed seven of the best cheap PC cases under $50 to help you find the right case for your build.

 If you’re looking to build a new gaming PC, but you’re working with a tight budget, the first component that you’ll want to scale back on is your case.
 While computer cases do play important roles in the cooling process, they won’t have as significant of an impact on your system’s performance as your other components will.